EricoCartmanez/vpn-auto/README.md

 For other apps I have no idea, google it :)

-8 There another tool needed which will produce the tokens and you install it like this:
+8 There is another tool needed which will produce the tokens and you install it like this:
 `sudo apt-get install oathtool`

 9. So, the simple script we 'll use will look like this: